jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 collection is expanded than it is to be given each element individually.

-JSONPath naturally expresses a 'contained in' relationship but no provision is made for a 'containing' relationship. *Cascading Style Sheets*, CSS, the web's styling language has historically shared this restriction but a recent proposal for extended selectors, currently at Editor's Draft stage [@css4] addresses this limitation.
-Rather than add an explicit 'containing' relationship, the proposal observes css has previously always selected the element conforming to the right-most of the selector terms, allowing only the deepest element mentioned to be styled.
-This restriction is lifted by allowing terms to be prefixed with `$` in order to make them explicitly capturing.
-A selector without an explicit capturing term continues to select as before.
-Whereas the CSS selector `form.important input.mandatory` selects mandatory inputs inside important forms, `$form.important input.mandatory` selects important forms with mandatory fields.
+JSONPath naturally expresses a 'contained in' relationship using the dot notation but no provision is made for a 'containing' relationship. *Cascading Style Sheets*, CSS, the web's styling language has historically shared this restriction but a recent proposal for extended selectors, currently at Editor's Draft stage [@css4] introduces an elegant solution.
+Rather than add an explicit 'containing' relationship, the draft observes that previously CSS has always selected the element conforming to the right-most of the selector terms, allowing only the deepest element mentioned to be styled.
+This restriction is lifted by allowing terms to be prefixed with `$` in order to make them explicitly capturing, whereas a selector without an explicit capturing term continues to select as before.
+The CSS selector `form.important input.mandatory` selects mandatory inputs inside important forms but `$form.important input.mandatory` selects important forms with mandatory fields.
+Explicit capturing will be similarly integrated with Oboe's JSONPath, so that `person.$address.town` would return an address node when it's town child is read, or `$people.*` would return the people array repeatedly whenever a new child is added to it.

 Importing the CSS4 dollar into Oboe's JSONPath should will it easier to integrate with libraries which treat arrays as their basic